Welcome to the

 The Dark Sky Cooperative does not have a legal boundary but is instead, a geographic region where communities, public land partners, tribal nations, academic institutions, businesses, clubs, nonprofits, and citizens join to support a set of principles resulting in mutual benefits and the long-term conservation of our natural night skies.

 Of primary concern among this diverse group are the negative effects of light pollution, caused by inappropriate or unnecessary use of artificial outdoor lighting.
 Fortunately, there are ways to remedy this problem.
-By following certain guidelines and conducting educational outreach in support of night sky viability and natural nocturnal environments, the Colorado Plateau leads the way with the highest concentration of accredited dark sky places than anywhere in the world.
+By following certain guidelines and conducting educational outreach in support of naturally dark night skies and nocturnal environments, the Colorado Plateau leads the way with the highest concentration of accredited dark sky places than anywhere in the world.
 Learn more about the International Dark-Sky Places program.

 We invite all who live, work, or play in this incredible region to: